 WYG: I am sure some kids will have a lot of questions about suicide.
 What are some of the most common questions a parent should be prepared for?

 Sarah: Some of the most common questions include: “What is suicide?”
 “Why did he do suicide?”
 “Will anyone else I know do suicide?”
-These questions are a great entrée into reviewing with children what they and you can do if something is bothering you.
-“When I am feeling sad, I like to talk with your father, my great aunt Charlotte and folks at my church—who are you comfortable talking with?”
-It is also OK as parents not to know all the answers!
-Saying, “What a good question” and “When I do know more, we can talk more” allows your child to know that any and all questions are OK.
+These questions are a great entrance into reviewing with children what they and you can do if something is bothering you.
+“When I’m feeling sad, I like to talk with your father, my great aunt Charlotte, and folks at my church.
+Who are you comfortable talking with?”
+It is also okay as parents not to know all the answers!
+Saying, “What a good question” and “When I do know more, we can talk more” allows your child to know that any and all questions are okay.

 Sarah: Yes.
-In general, limit details about the “Hows” of the suicide.
+In general, limit details about the “hows” of the suicide.
 It can be traumatizing to hear about the details of a death scene.
 The other thing to avoid is “normalizing” suicide.
-It is never an acceptable choice.
-Limit adult conversation to adult conversation, because children can become anxious if they are surrounded by this discussion.
-Equate this if you will to talking about an airplane crash.
-If a sensitive child keeps hearing details about airplane crashes, they may very well think that airplane crashes are frequent occurrences and worry about travelling by air.
-Children cannot differentiate between what happens frequently and what happens rarely, and if they hear a lot of conversation about a tragedy, they may become hyper vigilant and develop a fear.
+It is never an acceptable choice; limit adult conversation to adult conversation, because children can become anxious if they are surrounded by this discussion.
+Equate this to if you were talking about an airplane crash: If a sensitive child keeps hearing details about airplane crashes, they may very well think that airplane crashes are frequent occurrences and worry about traveling by air.
+Children cannot differentiate between what happens frequently and what happens rarely and so, if they hear a lot of conversation about a tragedy, they may become hyper vigilant and develop a fear.

-Sarah: Yes, you know your child the best.
+Sarah: You know your child the best.
 Any activity that your child uses to relax and center is helpful.
-It may be running around a park, playing Connect Four, throwing a football or drawing together.
+It may be running around a park, playing Connect Four, throwing a football, or drawing together.
 In general, anything that can help a child bring their feelings from inside their body to outside can be helpful.
 I often use the metaphor of a helium balloon with children.
 If you keep filling up a balloon and don’t let any of the air out, what will happen?
 Pop of course!
-I then assure them that they will not pop, but like a balloon, it is good to let some of the helium out by talking, drawing, dancing or any other outlet.
+I then assure them that they will not pop, but—like a balloon—it is good to let some of the helium out by talking, drawing, dancing, or any other outlet.
 Some children may benefit from an activity such as writing a letter to the family of Robin Williams about their favorite movie or favorite character.
 Check in with your child periodically and as you see fit.

-WYG: The loss of Robin Williams has us pretty sad here at WYG, reminiscing about all the Robin Williams movies we loved.
+WYG: Bonus Question!
+The loss of Robin Williams has us pretty sad here at WYG, reminiscing about all the Robin Williams movies we loved.
 What is your favorite Robin Williams movie?

 We can’t thank Sarah enough for joining us today.
-After reading her great tips, you may be wondering how you can get your hands on her forthcoming handbook on talking with children about suicide loss.
-Don’t you worry, we will let you know as soon as it hits the shelves!
+After reading her great tips, you may be wondering how you can get your hands on her handbook on talking with children about suicide loss:

 Suicide in the media can bring up a range of complex emotions.
-If you need support please call the National Suicide Prevention Hotline at 1-800-273-8255 or chat with someone online at their website.
+If you need support please call the National Suicide Prevention Hotline at 1-800-273-8255 or chat with someone online.